tegonal/cv-manager/README.md

 export default CustomPage;
 ```

-As a good starting point just copy-paste the `default_page.tsx` and start adjusting the layout to your needs.
+As a good starting point just copy-paste the `default-page.tsx` and start adjusting the layout to your needs.

 ℹ️ If you start the application locally in development mode a `url` is printed to the console when generating a PDF.
 This url gives you access to the intermediate generated page before converting it to a PDF.
 To be able to access this URL your need to enable the configuration property `ALLOW_UNSECURED_CV_ACCESS=true`, otherwise accessing it through your browser will be declined.